 How Schools are Selected: Our Methodology

-Through Abound’s search tools and advice content, we encourage future students to look at how schools meet what we call the Four As:
+Through Abound’s search tools and advice content, we encourage prospective students to evaluate colleges using what we call the Four As:

 - Accessibility